Raphael-Boichot/Teardown-of-the-GB-Boy-Colour/README.md

 ## The most unique and janky cartmod ever
 ![cleanest cartmod](Pictures/Clean_mod.jpg)

-The hole in shell comes from a previous tinkered flashable cartridge, it has nothing to do with the PCB used here.
+The cut in the plastic shell comes from a previous tinkered flashable cartridge, it has nothing to do with the tiny PCB stuffed here which enters easily a regular shell.